-Keep in mind that schema markup is just one method of improving how your site appears in search results.
-If you are new to SEO, it is better to first improve the quality of your site with great content, easy navigation, completed meta tags, and internal linking.
+Who wouldn’t want their website to be presented attractively and in fresh ways, right?
+However, keep in mind that schema markup is just one piece of the puzzle when it comes to improving your website’s appearance in search results.
+If you’re new to SEO, it’s better to start by focusing on other important aspects like creating great content, ensuring easy navigation, completing meta tags, and implementing internal linking.

 1) Steve Ferrino’s Local Business Schema Generator